StuyCSDojo/dojo-docs/docs/source/developer_environment/preparing_environment.rst

      Not sure how to add a directory to your path?
 Read the `Modifying Windows Path guide <https://dojo.stuycs.org/testing/private/resources/software_installation_and_tips/software_tutorials/system/modifying_windows_path_tutorial.html>`_.

 .. _preparing_environment_windows_installing_mongodb:

 Download and Configure MongoDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-MongoDB is the database that we are using to store user credentials along with the announcements on the homepage that is taught during second semester of Software Development.
-Check the `Installing MongoDB
-<https://dojo.stuycs.org/testing/private/resources/software_installation_and_tips/installation_instructions/programming_tools/installing_mongodb.html#windows>`_ guide for instructions on installing it.
+MongoDB is one of the databases that you will learn in Software Development.
+We are using it to store user credentials along with the announcements on the homepage.
+Check the `Installing MongoDB for Windows guide <https://dojo.stuycs.org/testing/private/resources/software_installation_and_tips/installation_instructions/programming_tools/installing_mongodb.html#windows>`_ for instructions to installing it.

 .. _preparing_environment_windows_installing_virtualenv: